-After your home has been cleaned, the curtains have been pushed back, and the cookies are on the counter.
+When your home is clean, push back the curtains.
+Place the cookies are on the counter.
 You still have a few last few details that you might want to consider.
 The first is temperature.
 While the temperature of the home may vary depending on the weather outside, you should typically try to keep your home within the 68-72 degree range.
 This creates a comfortable space rather than being too chilly or too warm.

 You may also feel like it’s a good idea to add in scents or candles.
 This isn’t always the case.
 Sometimes these scents can become overpowering and can give people headaches.
 You don’t want to drive them away because of a strong scent.
 Others may believe that the scents are an attempt to cover up an odor in the home.
 It’s best to just leave them out and keep your home clean to prevent odors from occurring.